limestone in Egypt (Minya and Zafrana)

 This could help to reduce Egypt’s reliance on fossil fuels and promote the development of a more sustainable energy system.

-Overall, the limestone found in Minya and Zafrana is an important resource in Egypt, and it has a wide range of uses in construction, industry, and energy production.
+Overall, it is found in Minya and Zafrana is an important resource in Egypt, and it has a wide range of uses in construction, industry, and energy production.
 Its natural beauty, durability, and versatility make it an ideal material for a variety of applications, and it is likely to continue to play an important role in Egypt’s economy and infrastructure for many years to come.

 2. Natural Beauty